gaonkarr/aws-copilot-demo/README.md

 After installing the AWS CLI, simply run the 'aws configure' command once.
 This setups the default profile in your environment.

-If you need help installing and configuring, please follow the link below:
+If you need help installing and configuring, please follow the links below:

 [Installing the AWS CLI ](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)